A Distance-based Anomaly Detection Framework for Deep Reinforcement Learning: Anomaly Detection in the Offline RL Setting

-Please refer to Appendix~\ref{appendix:chi_square} for the proof.
-Based on Proposition~\ref{prop}, we can select a critical value in the specified Chi-Squared distribution to separate normal states from outliers.
-Given a new state observation $s$ and a confidence level $1-\alpha$, if $M(s)>\chi^2_p(1-\alpha)$, then $s$ is detected as an outlier.
-Experiments in Section~\ref{sec:experiments} provide detection results over a range of confidence levels on the Chi-Squared distribution.
+Please refer to~\cref{appendix:chi_square} for the proof.
+Based on Proposition~\ref{prop}, we can define a threshold $\Theta = \chi^2_p(1-\alpha)$ by selecting a $\alpha$ value from the specified Chi-Squared distribution to distinguish normal states from outliers.
+Given a new state observation $s$ and a confidence level $1-\alpha$, if $M(s)>\Theta$, $s$ is detected as an outlier.